ogorton/ogorton.github.io/README.md

 <hr>

-I build this website by converting a [Markdown](https://www.markdownguide.org) document to html using [pandoc](https://pandoc.org).
+I build this page by converting a [Markdown](https://www.markdownguide.org) document to html using [pandoc](https://pandoc.org).
 Page last updated 2021-12-24.